Virtual Stores and the NASA Ecosystem

 # or

-vds.virtualize.to_icechunk(*args)This approach allows users to easily create virtual stores from their search results, and then persist those virtual stores without having to manually configure anything (I/O drivers and authentication).
 By using CMR search results earthaccess enables creation of tailored virtual stores.
 Virtual stores can be created “on the fly” using only the subset of files that meet certain criteria.
 Use cases include creating seasonal and regional datasets.

 Once a virtual store is created, updating it will also be streamlined with earthaccess.
-Once the store’s metadata is listed in a CMR collection level record or a new UMM association, then we will be able to use earthaccess to update the virtual store with new granules that get added to the collection, or even remove granules that get deleted from the collection.
+Once the store’s metadata is listed in a CMR collection-level record or a new UMM association, then we will be able to use earthaccess to update the virtual store with new granules that get added to the collection, or even remove granules that get deleted from the collection.
 This would allow users to maintain up-to-date virtual stores without having to manually track changes to the underlying data.

-colection = ea.search_datasets(
+collection = ea.search_datasets(

 short_name="SPL4SMGP"